brootware/sitemon/README.md

 A monitoring daemon that reads in a list of hosts and ports to ping them and get response time in CSV format.

 - Uses socket-level pinging 🔌
-- Asynchronously ping the list of hosts on the defined ports 🚀
+- Asynchronous, non-blocking pings on the list of defined hosts and ports 🚀
 - Captures response time in milliseconds(ms) ⚡
 - Written in pure Python without any external libraries. 🐍